El-dorado01/El-dorado01/README.md

 - 👋 Hi, I’m @El-dorado01
 - 👀 I’m interested in Web and app development.
-- 🌱 I’m currently learning PHP frameworks.
+- 🌱 I’m currently learning flutter.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m eExcited to take on new projects and collaborate.
 - 📫 How to reach me?
 Text me on WhatsApp https://wa.me/+2347055507314

 <!---